 Overview of the Proctor’s Role

-Individuals who serve as Freshman Proctors provide guidance for first-year students in all aspects of their exploration of Harvard.
-Proctors reside in freshman dormitories and are the members of the College staff with whom first-year students have the most extensive contact.
+Individuals who serve as First-Year Proctors provide guidance for first-year students in all aspects of their exploration of Harvard.
+Proctors reside in first-year dormitories and are the members of the College staff with whom first-year students have the most extensive contact.

-Proctors work under the direction of a Resident Dean of Freshmen to create an academic and social community among 20 to 40 first-year students and provide academic counseling to approximately eight to 10.
+Proctors work under the direction of a Resident Dean to create an academic and social community among 20 to 40 first-year students and provide academic counseling to approximately eight to 10.

 Proctor Responsibilities: Three Parts